antran89/blog/_posts/notes/2015-04-30-include-html-in-html.md

 {% endhighlight %}

-- Adding such backslashes and escaping single quotes might be quite annoying.
+- Adding such backslashes and escaping single quotes manually might be quite annoying.
+Please use the stream editor, `sed`, to add backslashes and escape single quotes.

 {% highlight bash %}
 sed 's/^.*$/&\\/g;' b.js > tmpB.js